IR35 for Recruiters

 Status determination statements (SDS)

 What do recruiters need to know?

-When it comes to determining SDS status there are a number of key consideration points which recruiters should know and be putting into practice.
+When it comes to determining an SDS status, there are a number of key consideration points which recruiters need to know and equally, should be putting into practice.

 What are your responsibilities?
 Who in the supply chain provides the SDS?
 And what is the disagreement process for challenging an IR35 status?
 We’ve put together a handy guide which explores all these key questions that matter to recruiters.Read our guide here